starsimhub/styleguide/README.rst

 **Reason**: Type annotations are useful for ensuring that simple functions do exactly what they're supposed to as part of a complex whole.
 They prioritize consistency over convenience, which is the correct priority for low-level library functions, but not for functions and classes that aim to make it as easy as possible for the user.

 For example, in Covasim, dates can be specified as numbers (``22``), strings (``'2022-02-02'``), or date objects (``datetime.date(2022, 2, 2)``), etc. Likewise, many quantities can be specified as a scalar, list, or array.
 If a function *usually* only needs a single input but can optionally operate on more than one, it adds burden on the user to require them to provide e.g. ``np.array([0.3])`` rather than just ``0.3``.
-In addition, most functions have default arguments of ``None``, in which case Covasim will use "sensible" defaults.
+In addition, most functions have default arguments of ``None``, in which case Starsim will use "sensible" defaults.

-Attempting to apply type annotations to the flexibility Covasim gives to the user would result in monstrosities like:
+Attempting to apply type annotations to the flexibility Starsim gives to the user would result in monstrosities like:

 .. code-block:: python